 step_end |

-Step hooks mirror the same stderr __JAIPH_EVENT__ stream the CLI uses for the progress tree; see CLI — Run progress and tree output.
+Step kinds correspond to the runtime step types: workflow, rule, script, and prompt.
+Step hooks are driven by the same __JAIPH_EVENT__ stderr stream as the progress tree; see CLI — Run progress and tree output.

 |---|---|---|